-Global Credit Crisis Biting Into Singapore: MAS Monetary Policy Preview
+Global Credit Crisis Biting Into Singapore

-- Growth prospects deteriorating fast, inflation risks as well.
-'Technical recession' prospect has risen, with GDP growth likely at 3% this year. - The failure of Lehman Brothers and bail-out of AIG, have resulted in renewed squeeze in global liquidity.
+Growth prospects deteriorating fast, inflation risks as well.
+'Technical recession' prospect has risen, with GDP growth likely at 3% this year.

+The failure of Lehman Brothers and bail-out of AIG, have resulted in renewed squeeze in global liquidity.
 USD LIBOR rates have shot up, pushing up SGD interest rates as a result.
 3-mth SGD SIBOR rose to 2.25% from about 1.25% some two months back.
-While the rate has eased to 1.7-1.8%, it looks like liquidity will remain tight for a while, with 3-mth SGD SIBOR to stay at around 1.8% year-end even if the Fed were to keep its key interest rate at 2.0% for the time being.
-Market should ease a little when there is more clarity of the US \$700bn bail-out package. - We expect the MAS to loosen its monetary policy at its coming policy meeting on 10 Oct 2008, probably maintaining its 'modest and gradual appreciation path' of the S\$NEER policy band but reducing slightly the slope which was steepened in October 2007. - Against a low of 1.35, USD/SGD surged to 1.45 in Sep 2008, as investors unwound their longs across asset classes (including FX).
-Also, the RMB appreciation path appears to be more moderate, along with policymakers' statements out of Beijing that global developments will affect growth prospects in China. - Our view is that USD/SGD would probably end the year around 1.43.
-For the time being, extreme volatilities around the world would keep USD/SGD in a fairly broad range of 1.42-1.46. - Into next year, as growth prospect further deteriorates, and as the Wall Street effects feed through Main Street, it appears that Asian FX are unlikely to appreciate significantly.
-USD/SGD will probably trade around 1.40-1.46 at least in the 1H08, and then falling marginally towards 1.40 by end-2009.
+While the rate has eased to 1.6-1.7%, it looks like liquidity will remain tight for a while, with 3-mth SGD SIBOR to stay at around 1.5% year-end - even if the Fed were to cut by another 50bps before then.
+Market should ease a little when there is more clarity of the USD700bn bail-out package.

+We expect the MAS to loosen its monetary policy at its coming policy meeting on 10 Oct 2008, probably maintaining its 'modest and gradual appreciation path' of the S\$NEER policy band but reducing slightly the slope which was steepened in October 2007.

+Against a low of 1.35, USD/SGD surged to 1.45 in Sep 2008, as investors unwound their longs across asset classes (including FX).
+Also, the RMB appreciation path appears to be more moderate, along with policymakers' statements out of Beijing that global developments will affect growth prospects in China.

+Our view is that USD/SGD would probably end the year around 1.45.
+For the time being, extreme volatilities around the world would keep USD/SGD in a fairly broad range of 1.42-1.48.

+Into next year, as growth prospect further deteriorates, and as the Wall Street effects feed through Main Street, it appears that Asian FX are unlikely to appreciate significantly.
+USD/SGD will probably trade around 1.42-1.48 at least in the 1H09, and then falling marginally towards 1.42 by end-2009.

-In our last quarterly, much was spoken about inflation risk in the region, including Singapore, as commodities and crude oil prices sky-rocketed.
-However, in the less than three months, the focus in back at growth concerns, including high risk of a 'technical recession' in Singapore.
+In our last guarterly, much was spoken about inflation risk in the region, including Singapore, as commodities and crude oil prices sky-rocketed.
+However, in less than three months, the focus is back at growth concerns, including high risk of a 'technical recession' in Singapore.
 Meanwhile, the failure of Lehman Brothers and bail-out of AIG, have resulted in renewed squeeze in global liquidity.
 USD LIBOR rates have shot up, pushing up SGD interest rates as a result.
 3-mth SGD SIBOR rose to a high of 2.25% from about 1.25% some two months back.
 As such, we expect the MAS to loosen its monetary policy at its coming policy meeting on 10 Oct 2008.
 Some sort of flattening of the appreciation path is expected.
 A few are expecting the MAS to ease more aggressively by changing the stance to 'neutral' from current 'modest and gradual appreciation' of the S\$NEER policy band.
-While inflation trajectory is easing, we think it is not sharp enough to warrant such an aggressive move - we are still looking at inflation of about 2.5% for 2009, which is not low compared against the high base this year.
+While inflation trajectory is easing, we think it is not sharp enough to warrant such an aggressive move - we are still looking at inflation of about 2.5% for 2009, which is not low given the high base this year.